19hours/sg-statutes/Acts/Chemical Weapons (Prohibition) Act.md

 ### Licence for use, etc., of scheduled chemical or discrete organic chemical

-9\.—(1) No person shall use, develop, produce, acquire, stockpile, retain or transfer a Schedule 1 chemical for a permitted purpose except under and in accordance with the conditions of a licence granted by the Director.
+9\.—(1) No person shall use, develop, produce, acquire, stockpile, retain or transfer a Schedule 1 chemical for a permitted purpose except under and in accordance with the conditions of a licence granted by the Director-General.

+[49/2007 wef 14/12/2007]

 (2) No person shall —